iv4nlc/CTF-PLATFORM/notes.md

 ASLR OFF

+- format string attack
+- Corrupting the stack
+- overwriting the saved instruction pointer
-- 3. returning to “shell code” on the stack (predictable address)
+- returning to “shell code” on the stack (predictable address)
-- 4. returning to libc
+- returning to libc

 ASLR ON/OFF

-- 1. Corrupting the stack
-- 2. overwriting the saved instruction pointer
-- 5. returning to“shell code”on the stack (JMP RSP)
+- returning to“shell code”on the stack (JMP RSP)
-- 6. immitating the behaviour of JMP RSP
+- immitating the behaviour of JMP RSP
-- 7. overwriting the Global Offset Table (GOT)
+- overwriting the Global Offset Table (GOT)
-- format string attack
 - ret2win
 - double free
 - use after free